Atlantic canary: Description

 The Atlantic canary can range from 10 to 12 cm in length, with a wingspan of 21 to 23.7 cm and a weight of 8.4 to 24.3 g, with an average of around 15 g.
 The male has a largely yellow-green head and underparts with a yellower forehead, face and supercilium.
 The lower belly and undertail-coverts are whitish and there are some dark streaks on the sides.
 The upperparts are grey-green with dark streaks and the rump is dull yellow.
 The female is similar to the male but duller with a greyer head and breast and less yellow underparts.
 Juvenile birds are largely brown with dark streaks.

 It is about 10% larger, longer and less contrasted than its relative the European serin, and has more grey and brown in its plumage and relatively shorter wings.

 The song is a silvery twittering similar to the songs of the European serin and citril finch.

-Hybridization with the white-rumped seedeater has been noted by Antonio Arnaiz-Villena et al.